Chhattisgarh State Information Commission: History and objective

-Chhattisgarh Information Commission occasionally conducts awareness programmes on implementation of the Right to Information (RTI) Act, 2005 effectively by general public.
+Chhattisgarh Information Commission occasionally conducts awareness programmes on implementation of the Right to Information (RTI) Act, 2005 effectively among the general public.

 Tenure and service

 Any vacancy in the State Information Commission has to be filled within six months from the date of vacancy.

 Chhattisgarh Chief Information Commissioner (CIC), Information Commissioner (IC) and State Information Commissioner's salaries, allowances and other service terms and conditions are equivalent to a Judge of the Supreme Court.

 Powers and functions

-The commission under powers granted to it can secure from the public authorities compliance of any of its decisions.
+The commission, under the powers granted to it can secure from the public authorities compliance of any of its decisions.

-Commission is duty bound to receive and conduct enquiry into any complaint received from any person.
+Commission is duty-bound to receive and conduct enquiry into any complaint received from any person.

-The commission has civil judicial authority for issuing summons requiring examination of any witnesses or related documents or any other prescribed matters relating to complaint.
+The commission has civil judicial authority for issuing summons requiring the examination of witnesses or related documents or any other prescribed matters relating to complaint.

 Any provision under which summons were issued and as per which attendance is required of persons and requires them to give written or oral evidence under an oath and producing documents or other details relevant to it.

 Provision requiring evidence on stamped affidavit.

 Powers relating to request from any court or office of any public record.

 Commission under the powers can recommend steps which can be taken for confirming to the provisions of the act if any public authority fails to do so.